malhamid/dockerization/README.md

-# A simple tutorial to dockerize a Python microservicen
+# A simple example of how to dockerize a Python microservice

 ### To build the docker image:
 docker build -t app/echo-service:1.0 .